Professor of Psychology

 LIFE: Laboratory of Interpersonal Functioning and Experience (004McKinly)

 Being in close relationships is a primal human experience.
-Indeed, many of the activities and goals most central to humans involve the initiation, development, and maintenance of close relationships.
-My primary area of scholarly interest concerns close relationships.
-This work has two facets: basic research on close relationship processes (e.g., intimacy processes, relational approach/avoidance sensitivities) and applied research on interventions targeting the prevention of the real-world problem of relationship dysfunction.
+Indeed, many of the goals and activities most central to human life involve the initiation, development, and maintenance of close relationships.
+My primary area of scholarly interest consists of using Intensive Longitudinal Methods (www.intensivelongitudinal.com) to examine social and behavioral processes within the context of everyday life.
 A secondary area of scholarly interest is in the application of modern quantitative methods for the assessment and analysis of change.
 The study of change processes cuts across several areas and is the basis of much empirical psychological inquiry.
-In sum, I believe that my major interests lie at the intersection of clinical psychology and social/personality psychology.
+In sum, I believe that my major interests lie at the intersection of clinical, social/health, and quantitative psychology.

-Dr. Jean-Philippe Laurenceau is Professor of Psychology at the University of Delaware.
-He completed his B.A. cum laude at Cornell University and received his master's and doctorate degrees from The Pennsylvania State University.
+Dr. Jean-Philippe Laurenceau is Professor of Psychology at the University of Delaware and Senior Research Scientist at the Helen F. Graham Cancer Center and Research Institute.
+He completed a B.A. cum laude in Psychology from Cornell University and received his masters and doctorate degrees from The Pennsylvania State University.
 His research interests focus on understanding the processes by which partners in marital and romantic relationships develop and maintain intimacy within the context of everyday life.
 His methodological interests include intensive longitudinal methods for studying close relationship processes and applications of modern methods for the analysis of change in individuals and dyads.
-He is an appointed member of the Social, Personality, and Interpersonal Processes grant review panel of the National Institutes of Health, and has served on the editorial boards of Journal of Consulting and Clinical Psychology and Journal of Family Psychology.
+He is an appointed member of the Social, Personality, and Interpersonal Processes grant review panel of the National Institutes of Health.
 Dr. Laurenceau has been principal investigator or co-investigator on research projects funded by the National Institute of Mental Health, National Institute of Child Health and Human Development, and the National Cancer Institute.
+He is currently consulting editor for Journal of Personality and Social Psychology and Journal of Consulting and Clinical Psychology.

 Laurenceau, J-P. , Feldman Barrett, L., & Rovine, M. J. (2005).
 The interpersonal process model of intimacy in marriage: A daily–diary and multilevel modeling approach.
 Journal of Family Psychology 19, 314-323.